Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 - More research needed on the specific requirements we can derive from GDPR?
 - More research needed on pros and cons of GDPR-based data requests via email.
 - The criteria on maintainability and time needed to build it need critical attention from someone with more experience in this than me *(Comment by Vincent)*.

+In conclusion, one method to track mobile news consumption is to:
+ - Uninstall Chrome from all participants' phones
+ - Install Firefox both on mobile and on desktop
+ - Let the participants log in and enable sync
+ - Tell them to regularly open their desktop Firefox to allow the sync to occur
+ - Install a desktop plugin which sends relevant activity data to the researcher